 The Austin commercial real estate market has been on a tear since the dark days of the Great Recession.
 In a half decade, the city has seen over five million square feet of office space delivered and sales prices per square foot more than double.

-Institutional investors are also starting to buy into what Austin has to offer.
+Commercial real estate institutional investors are also starting to buy into what Austin has to offer.
 Over the past three years, Austin has seen a noticeable increase in institutional capital entering the market1.
-In fact, in 2016 institutional investors made up 41% of all transactions in terms of dollar value, and institutional-grade assets saw a 30% increase in transaction volume2.
+In fact, in 2016 institutional commercial real estate investors made up 41% of all transactions in terms of dollar value, and institutional-grade assets saw a 30% increase in transaction volume2.